urnest/urnest/omnicxy/README.txt

   Returned values are always by value.
   "out" and "inout" param types are not yet implemented

 5. Exceptions

   All generated exception classes derive from the "base exception" type specified when invoking omniidl; the default is cxy::Exception.

+  The proto/cxy/e directory shows how to use a non-default base exception type.
+Compared to the corresponding examples in proto/cxy, using a non-default exception type avoids try/catch blocks in application code.

-  A base exception type T must have the following members:
+  For class T to be used as the base exception type it must have the following members:

     T(std::string const& cause,
       std::pair<std::string, unsigned int> const& fileAndLine) throw()